-In all three types of trial balance, the net balance is zero i.e., all the debit balances equal to all credit balance.
+In all three types of trial balance, the net balance is zero, i.e., all the debit balances are equal to all credit balances.
 Once an accountant determines the zero balance test (debit less credit equals zero), it means there are no further transactions for the old accounting period.
 Therefore, any new transaction must be for the next accounting period.

 Example and Format of Post-closing Trial Balance

 The format for the post-closing trial balance is similar to other trial balances.
-The columns it includes are account number, account description, debits, and credits.
+It includes account number, account description, debits, and credits.

 XYZ Company Trial Balance as on June 30, 20xx

 It is known that the total on the balance sheet is not the same as the post-closing trial balance.
 So, This difference is primarily because of contra accounts.
 For instance, the account Accumulated Depreciation will have a credit balance and would come in the credit column of the trial balance.
 Hence, an accountant adds the credit balance in this to other credit balances, the majority of which are liability accounts and owner or stockholder equity accounts.

 On the balance sheet, the credit balance in the Accumulated Depreciation does not come with the other credit balances.
 Instead, the credit balance in accumulated depreciation will be a deduction from the debit balance in the asset section (property, plant, and equipment).